AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/c-html5-aem-carousel-customizingviewer.md

 An alternative way to provide custom CSS rules is to use embedded styles directly on the web page or in one of linked external CSS rules.

-When creating custom CSS keep in mind that the viewer assigns `.s7carouselviewer` class to its container DOM element.
+When creating custom CSS, keep in mind that the viewer assigns `.s7carouselviewer` class to its container DOM element.
 If you are using an external CSS file passed with the `style=` command, use `.s7carouselviewer` class as parent class in descendant selector for your CSS rules.
-If you are adding embedded styles on the web page, additionally qualify this selector with an ID of the container DOM element as follows:
+If you are adding embedded styles on the web page, also qualify this selector with an ID of the container DOM element as follows:

 `#<containerId>.s7carouselviewer`

 ## Building responsive designed CSS {#section-0bb49aca42d242d9b01879d5ba59d33b}

 It is possible to target different devices and embedding sizes in CSS to make your content display differently, depending on a user's device or a particular web page layout.
-This includes, but is not limited to, different layouts, user interface element sizes, and artwork resolution.
+This technique includes, but is not limited to, different layouts, user interface element sizes, and artwork resolution.

 The viewer supports two mechanisms of creating responsive designed CSS: CSS markers and standard CSS media queries.
-You can use these independently or together.
+You can use these two mechanisms independently or together.

 **CSS markers**

-To assist in creating responsive designed CSS, the viewer supports CSS markers.
-These are special CSS classes that are dynamically assigned to the top-level viewer container element.
+To help with creating responsive designed CSS, the viewer supports CSS markers.
+These markers are special CSS classes that are dynamically assigned to the top-level viewer container element.
 They are based on the runtime viewer size and the input type used on the current device.

 The first group of CSS markers contains `.s7size_large`, `.s7size_medium`, and `.s7size_small` classes.
 They are applied based on the runtime area of the viewer container.
 For example, if the viewer area is equal or bigger than the size of a common desktop monitor, use `.s7size_large`.
 If the area is close to a common tablet device, assign `.s7size_medium`.
 For areas similar to mobile phone screens, use `.s7size_small`.
 The primary purpose of these CSS markers is to create different user interface layouts for different screens and viewer sizes.

 The second group of CSS markers contains `.s7mouseinput` and `.s7touchinput`.
-The CSS marker `.s7touchinput` is set if the current device is capable of touch input.
+The CSS marker `.s7touchinput` is set if the current device is touch input.
 Otherwise, `.s7mouseinput` is used.
 These markers are mostly intended to create user interface input elements with different screen sizes for different input types, because normally touch input requires larger elements.

 The following sample CSS sets the zoom in button size to 28 x 28 pixels on systems with mouse input and to 56 x 56 pixels on touch input devices.
 If the viewer is sized even smaller, it is set to 20 x 20 pixels.